onsi/ginkgo/docs/MIGRATING_TO_V2.md

 func It(text string, args ...interface{}) func BeforeEach(args ...interface{})
 ```
-Note that this change is backwards compatible with v1.X
+Note that this change is backwards compatible with v1.X.

+Ginkgo supports passing in decorators _and_ arbitrarily nested slices of decorators.
+Ginkgo will unroll any slices and process the flattened list of decorators.
+This makes it easier to pass around and combine groups of decorators.

 Here's a list of new decorators.
 They are documented in more detail in the [Node Decoration Reference](https://github.com/onsi/ginkgo/blob/v2/docs/index.md#node-decoration-reference) section of the documentation.